valeraradu/iot-data-pipeline/README.md

  issues like kafka can not accept connections on localhost if it is not on the same network), gradle 4, docker, java 8, RAM 8Gb(16 preferable), 3GB free space on disk

-Kafka, Spark, Cassandra, Spring Boot
+Technologies: Kafka, Spark, Cassandra, Spring Boot

 Improvements: receiving messages via MQTT bridge, autoscaling with Kubernetes or Docker Swarm